Chronicle of Abbot Ralph of Coggeshall

 On 6th July 1749 [her father] John Montagu 2nd Duke Montagu [aged 59] died without surviving male issue.
 Duke Montagu extinct.
 His estates were inherited by his daughter [her sister] Mary [aged 38] and her husband [her brother-in-law] George Brudenell aka Montagu 1st Duke Montagu [aged 36] who changed his name to Montagu from Brudenell.
 Monument in St Edmund's Church, Warkton [Map].
 Sculpted by Louis Francois Roubiliac [aged 46].
 Erected by his widow, [her mother] Mary Churchill [aged 59], the daughter of the 1st Duke of Marlborough, who stands at the left hand side of the monument.

 On 14th May 1751 [her mother] Mary Churchill Duchess of Montagu [aged 61] died.
 Monument in St Edmund's Church, Warkton [Map].
 Sculpted by Louis Francois Roubiliac [aged 48].
-Erected by her Daughter, Lady Mary Montagu.
+Commissioned by her daughter, Lady Mary Montagu.
 The monument is adorned with figures representing the three fates of Clotho, Atropos and Lachesis, arranged to show the cutting of Mary's life thread, and Lachesis' dismay at it being cut short.
 Three putti also figure on the monument, one of whom holds the spindle from which the thread was cut.

 Clotho: Clotho is one of the Three Fates.
 She spins the thread of human life.